portalpayments/portalwallet/CODING_GUIDELINES.md

 ## Name values, instead of including magic numbers or strings.

-Name things, rather than putting in odd wallet or program strings or numbers in the code.
+Name things, rather than putting in [magic numbers](<https://en.wikipedia.org/wiki/Magic_number_(programming)#Unnamed_numerical_constants>) or magic strings (like unnamed wallet pubkeys) in the code.
 This helps the other person know what the value means.

 ## Remove code, rather than comment it out